Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Results and discussion

-Here, $\langle |W_r(R_{12})| \rangle$ represents the average radial relative velocity (RRV) of particles with a center-to-center distance $R_{12}$, and $g\left( {{R_{12}}} \right)$ is the radial distribution function at the collision radius $R_{12}$.
-For spherical particles, $\Gamma ^K$ is strictly equivalent to $\Gamma ^D$ with the collision radius being the diameter of the sphere \citep{wangStatisticalMechanicalDescription2000}.
-However, regarding spheroidal particles, deriving the exact formulation of the kinematic collision kernel $\Gamma^K$ is theoretically challenging due to the complexity of particle geometry.
-Alternatively, \citet{siewertCollisionRatesSmall2014} suggested using the expression (\ref{eq:gamma_k}) as an approximate kinematic collision kernel for spheroidal particles, in which the equivalent diameter of the spheroid is used as the collision radius (i.e. $R_{12}=D_{eq}$).
+Now we return to the discussion on the particle collision kernel.
+When the flux-balance assumption is valid, $\Gamma ^K$ should be strictly equivalent to $\Gamma ^D$ for spherical particles with the collision radius being the diameter of the sphere \citep{wangStatisticalMechanicalDescription2000}.
+However, for spheroidal particles, deriving the exact expression of the kinematic collision kernel $\Gamma^K$ is theoretically challenging due to the complexity of their geometry.
+Alternatively, \citet{siewertCollisionRatesSmall2014} proposed treating the expression (\ref{eq:gamma_k}) as an approximate kinematic collision kernel for spheroidal particles by using the equivalent diameter of the spheroid as the collision radius (i.e. $R_{12}=D_{eq}$).